-Since the Egyptians produced imitations using glazed tiles (faience) or glass or enamel and nowadays they can use plastic or porcelain to fake it.
+The Egyptians produced imitations using glazed tiles (faience) or glass or enamel and nowadays they can use plastic or porcelain to fake it.
 But most of the time the imitations are so bad that you can recognize them.
 In 1972 Pierre Gilson invented a very good synthetic imitation; it has a uniform color and a black spiderweb veining.

 But you can imitate turquoise much easier by dying howlite or magnesite in the same color.

 How to check whether your gemstone is fake or genuine?